Fort Lewis (Washington): History

 When World War I ended in 1918, the Nisqually people petitioned for their land to be returned to them, but the request was denied by the Secretary of War, Newton Baker.

 Brigadier General David L. Stone, who had supervised the original construction of Fort Lewis as a captain, returned as its commanding general in 1936, serving until 1937.
 The project of constructing an army airfield, which later became McChord Air Force Base, directly north of the Fort Lewis installation, received approval as a WPA project in January 1938, and $61,730 was allocated for construction.
 The allocation provided for clearing, grading, and leveling a runway 6000 ft long by 600 ft wide.

-From 1942 to 1943, forty-two Japanese, German and Italian Americans were held at Fort Lewis as part of the government's "enemy alien" internment program during World War II.
-The Japanese and Italian internees were transferred to Fort Missoula and the Germans to Fort Lincoln, and the temporary detention facility closed on 30 March 1943.
-Italian prisoners of war, organized into units, were trained as quartermaster units at Fort Lewis, since after Italy surrendered to the Allies and declared war on Germany, they were not strictly held to the work requirements that prohibited prisoners of war from working on items directly headed for the war or in the war effort.
+From 1942 to 1943, 42 Japanese, German, and Italian Americans were held at Fort Lewis as part of the government's "enemy alien" internment program during World War II.
+The Japanese and Italian internees were transferred to Fort Missoula and the Germans to Fort Lincoln, and the temporary detention facility closed on March 30, 1943.
+Italian prisoners of war, organized into units, were trained as quartermaster units at Fort Lewis since, after Italy surrendered to the Allies and declared war on Germany, they were not strictly held to the work requirements that prohibited prisoners of war from working on items directly headed for the war or in the war effort.

 At the conclusion of World War II, the northwest staging area of Fort Lewis became a separation center and discharged its first soldiers in October 1945.
-Sometime in the early 1960s Interstate 5 was built through the fort separating the northwest corner of the fort, and creating "Northfort".
+Sometime in the early 1960s, Interstate 5 was built through the fort, separating the northwest corner of the fort and creating "Northfort".
 With the departure of the 4th Infantry Division (United States) for Vietnam in 1966, Fort Lewis once again became a personnel transfer and training center.
 David H. Hackworth described his service commanding a training battalion at the Fort during the Vietnam War in his memoir "About Face".
-In 1972, the 9th Infantry Division (United States) was reactivated, and trained there until its deactivation in 1991.
+In 1972, the 9th Infantry Division (United States) was reactivated and trained there until its deactivation in 1991.

 The Fort Lewis Military Museum was established in 1972 to preserve and document the post's history.

 The base received much media attention in the wake of the Kandahar massacre, committed by a Fort Lewis soldier in March 2012.

 The 1st Joint Mobilization Brigade disbanded in late May 2014.
-It previously controlled and provided host unit support to mobilizing, deploying and demobilizing reserve component units from all the U.S. military services.
+It previously controlled and provided host unit support for mobilizing, deploying, and demobilizing reserve component units from all the U.S. military services.
 The unit began as the 2122st Garrison Support Unit (Army Reserve), overseeing the mobilization of about 27,000 Soldiers.
 The group of fewer than a dozen personnel mobilized about 15,000 soldiers within three weeks at the start of the War in Afghanistan.
-The unit was redesignated the 654th Area Support Group (Forward) in May 2004, and the 1st JMB in March 2007.
+The unit was redesignated the 654th Area Support Group (Forward) in May 2004 and the 1st JMB in March 2007.
 Training and mobilization validation moved to individual units (instead of the 1st JMB) in 2011.